chef-boneyard/chef-web-docs-2016/chef_master/source/upgrade_server_standalone.rst

 To upgrade to |chef server oec|, do the following:

 #.
-Run the following to make sure all services are in a sane state.
+Run the following command to make sure all services are in a sane state.

    .. code-block:: bash